 Working Up For War

-On 11 May 1950, the Australian Prime Minster, Robert Menzies, announced that the aircraft carrier HMAS SYDNEY (III) (Captain David Harries) would relieve the Royal Navy’s HMS GLORY for a period of about three months from October 1951.
+On 12 May 1951, the Australian Prime Minster, Robert Menzies, announced that the aircraft carrier HMAS SYDNEY (III) (Captain David Harries) would relieve the Royal Navy’s HMS GLORY for a period of about three months from October that year.
 By then the war on the ground had reached a stalemate, with both sides gridlocked roughly around the 38th Parallel.
 The carrier was given about three months to work up the Air Group and arrive in theatre.

 To prepare for the Korean deployment 805 and 808 Squadrons embarked on SYDNEY on Sunday 15th July 1951 (817 Squadron was to follow on 24/25 August).
 Records indicate that the elements of the 20th/21st Carrier Air Group (CAG) would be called ‘The Sydney Carrier Air Group’, and remarked that it would be difficult to differentiate between 805 and 808 Squadrons, as maintenance would be pooled and pilots would fly whatever aircraft was spotted, irrespective of their parent Unit.
 By contrast 817 Squadron with its 12 Fireflies easily retained its own identity.